anchore/sbom-action/README.md

     image: example/image_name
 ```

-To use a specific container registry, prefix the image with the domain.
+To use a specific container registry, specify a typical _registry path_ to the
+image including the registry host.
 This will
-attempt to use the Docker daemon and by association, any previously configured
+attempt to use the Docker daemon and by association any previously configured
 credentials.
 If the Docker daemon is not available, a direct connection to the
 registry will be attempted: